 Medical malpractice is when a healthcare professional, such as a doctor or nurse, makes a mistake in your case that results in harm to you.
 In Alabama, you are given two years to file a lawsuit against medical personnel from the moment you know or reasonably should have known of the harm that has been caused to you, governed according to Code of Alabama section 6-5-482.
 However, this deadline can be extended an additional six months when the plaintiff can prove that the cause of action could not have been discovered or reasonably discovered within that two-year time frame.

 It is important to note that even this has a deadline.
 The action must be filed within four years of the underlying medical error.
 For a lawsuit to be initiated, Alabama requires an expert to find that the care of the medical professional was breached or was not up to Alabama’s applicable medical care.
 If a medical breach is found, then a plaintiff is entitled to damages that compensate him or her for any injuries as well as past, present, and future medical costs.

 The truth is that proving medical malpractice requires a lot more than what is stated here.
 It is invaluable to seek legal advice and representation if you believe that medical malpractice pertains to your case.

-If you have been harmed by a healthcare professional, you should be compensated for your injuries.
-Though the harm that you faced may be straightforward, medical malpractice cases are almost always complex.
-If you or a loved one has been injured while seeking medical treatment, it is in your best interest to contact an experienced personal injury attorney at Massey, Stotser, & Nichols, PC to help you with your case.
-Contact our office today.
+If you have been harmed by a healthcare professional, the injury may be straightforward, but medical malpractice cases are almost always complex.
+If you or a loved one has been harmed while seeking medical treatment, contact our personal injury attorneys at Massey, Stotser, & Nichols, PC to help you with your case.